 As a different fruit than most of us are used to seeing, the African Horned Cucumber is quite a decorative fruit with its spiny bright orange-yellow rind and the bright greenish jelly-like pulp inside.

 The pulp has a seedy texture, like passionfruit but has smaller and softer seeds.
 As mentioned before the taste is something else - think of a combination of cucumber and banana, with the tartness of kiwifruit and lime.
 Adding a bit of salt or sugar - or both if you like - really enhances the flavour of the African Horned Cucumber.

 The African Horned Cucumber flesh can be added to things like salads, fruity salsas, cocktails, smoothies, fruit salads or just simply eat them as they are.

-Plant your seeds around 1cm deep, add a couple of seeds to each planting site and thin out after a couple weeks if you want, although this really isn’t necessary.
+Plant your seeds around 1cm deep, add a couple of seeds to each planting site and thin out after a couple of weeks if you want, although this really isn’t necessary.
 Seeds should be planted around 50cm apart to allow for good air circulation around the plant.